 Delta Tunnels Impacts on Bay-Delta Water Quality

 Operation of the proposed Delta tunnels, according to the Department of Water Resources’ recirculated Environmental Impact Report, will reduce essential fresh water flows through the Delta to Suisun Bay and San Francisco Bay.
 Nonetheless, the State Water Resources Control Board has begun the permitting process to change the point where water will be diverted into the tunnels.
-This significant reduction in Sacramento River flows will degrade Delta and Suisun Marsh water quality because the Tunnels would isolate better quality Sacramento River water from the rest of the Delta, increasing the percentage of water flowing into the estuary from the polluted San Joaquin River.

 The project is sold to the public as improving water quality, but tunnel proponents never explain that the benefits are solely for San Joaquin Valley agribusiness and the Metropolitan Water District, while the San Francisco Bay-Delta estuary takes all the negative impacts.
 That is why these questions need to be asked about water quality.
 Read Restore the Delta’s blog posts on water quality.

 The Delta consists of 5 Californian counties: San Joaquin, Contra Costa, Yolo, Sacramento and Solano.
 As in the case with the Flint, Michigan crisis, as water rates go up, economically distressed counties and cities will be placed at risk because they likely will not be able to afford to clean up the increased pollution that the Delta Tunnels will cause.

 How will the State and Federal Water Projects using the tunnels mitigate for these salinity impacts on fisheries, wildlife, drinking water supplies, and agricultural production?